Listen on your favorite podcast network.

-Dustin Plantholt’s “Life’s Tough—You Can Be Tougher” Upcoming podcast features Rudy Perez, iconic Latin songwriter, record producer and philanthropist.
+Dustin Plantholt’s “Life’s Tough—YOU can be TOUGHER!” podcast is honored to feature Rudy Perez, iconic Latin songwriter, record producer and philanthropist.
 Rudy shares his remarkable life story in his new memoir, “The Latin Hit Maker” which describes how through faith, family and music he overcame endless obstacles in life to become a legend in the music industry.

-This “Life’s Tough” episode releases on Wednesday, August 21st at 7 p.m.
-(EST), and thereafter available on all major podcast networks, under the Podcast Channel “Life’s Tough”.
+This “Life’s Tough” episode released on August 21st, and is now available on all major podcast networks, under the Podcast Channel “Life’s Tough”.

 In the 1950’s during the Cuban Revolution, Cuba was experiencing massive political and socio-economic turmoil.
 Rudy Perez was just seven months old when in 1958 Fidel Castro strong-armed into power, destroying Cuba’s democracy and curtailing the freedoms of its proud people—drastically transforming Cuba’s economy and civil society.
 Rudy’s family, like many others in Cuba, endured many hardships as oppression and dismay took over every aspect of their lives and their beloved country.